 Head up the winding staircase from the cottage’s entrance hall to find the three bedrooms of the house, sleeping up to 4 adults comfortably in softly furnished, pastel-hued bedrooms.

 The en-suite master double room sits at the top of a spacious landing and has an attractive white-panelled ceiling and postcard-worthy view, framed by pretty floral curtains and pelmet.
 The en-suite bathroom features a bathtub, with over-bath power shower, WC, and wash basin.

 Next door to Bedroom 1 is the cottage’s second bedroom, perfect for younger guests or adults travelling solo.
 Quaint and charming in equal measure, with a single bed, calming pale blue-green walls, a writing desk and clever hidden storage for clothes.

-The final bedroom of the house is found at the end of the landing, housing a cosy double bed; great for couples, or single guests.
+The final bedroom of the house is found at the end of the landing, housing a small double bed, ideal for a guest who prefers a bigger-than-single bed.
 Decorated with cornflower blue hues and an impressive collection of paintings.
 The window overlooks the gardens below.

 A small family bathroom can be found next to Bedroom 3, making good use of a small space with a single power shower, toilet and basin.

 Vibrant flora and lavender frame the cottage’s frontage, while across the driveway sits your very own private garden space, entered through a honeysuckle-covered pergola in classic Secret Garden style.
 The garden has a swing, picnic table and benches – the perfect spot for a summer-evening supper.
 Guests staying during the autumn may pick their own fruit from the garden’s apple and plum trees.